BrianAdams/py-location-service/Readme.md

 This project is intended to be an example for building production Python services.
 It is current a work in progress!

-The Geocoding Proxy Service resolves the lattidue and longitude for a given address using third party geocoding services.
+The Geocoding Proxy Service resolves the latitude and longitude for a given address using third party geocoding services.
+The current service limits the geocode search to "street addresses", which is to say some APIs support seaching for points of interests, stores, etc... which is currently disabled.

 Features:
 * Automatic fallback to another geo-coding service on failure